 But all too often, particularly in today’s ‘always on’ lifestyle, healthy habits are relegated to the back burner in order to fit everything else in.
-Which results in people breaking down and fitting less in, which results in health being pushed further down the list – effectively creating a vicious circle from which it is difficult escape.
+Which results in people breaking down and fitting less in, which results in health being pushed further down the list – effectively creating a vicious circle from which it’s difficult to escape.

 - Allow staff to do exercise during a set period of the work day